The Duke of Yorkshire

 In 2024, Duke spent a short time on loan with Essex during the early stages of the summer to cover for injury, working with his prospective new White Rose coach Anthony McGrath in the process.

-He was a regular for Yorkshire during the Metro Bank One-Day Cup, but not in the other two competitions.
-In fact, his only Championship exposure last summer was a couple of Essex appearances.
+He was a regular for Yorkshire during the Metro Bank One-Day Cup but not in the other two competitions.
+In fact, his only Championship exposure in 2024 was a couple of Essex appearances.

 However, it was still a progressive year.
 He was selected to play for a First-Class Counties Select XI against the touring West Indies Test team in July and finished the campaign as the leading run-scorer in the whole of the Second XI Championship with 826.